Más vale sola: Production

 Filming of the pilot took place in September 2023.
 Initially, Benito Castro was to be part of the cast, reuniting with María Elena Saldaña after starring together in La Güereja y algo más; however, due to his death, he was replaced by Manuel "Flaco" Ibáñez.
 Filming for the rest of the season began on 8 May 2024.
+Filming of the second season began on 9 October 2025.